You may want to use the church video, "The Works and Designs of God" from "Teachings from the Doctrine and Covenants.

 PREPARATION TO RECEIVE THE PLATES

-Quoting Kent P. Jackson, an associate professor at BYU: "On the 21st of September, 1823, the Lord began to educate the Prophet [Joseph Smith] in preparation for the restoration of the gospel.
-The Nephite prophet Moroni, as the last prophet of the Lehite dispensation and the final author, compiler, and caretaker of the Nephite record, was appropriately chosen to serve as young Joseph Smith's tutor...Moroni's message to the young Prophet outlined not only the calling of Joseph Smith, but also the destiny of the Church and kingdom of God from the time of the Restoration until the Millenium."
-(Kent P. Jackson, "Moroni's Message to Joseph Smith," Ensign, August 1990, p.
-13, 15) Brother Jackson has itemized the scriptures Moroni quoted in his article, according to the four accounts Joseph Smith dictated about his visit.
+Quoting Kent P. Jackson, a professor at BYU: "On the 21st of September, 1823, the Lord began to educate the Prophet [Joseph Smith] in preparation for the restoration of the gospel.
+The Nephite prophet Moroni, as the last prophet of the Lehite dispensation and the final author, compiler, and caretaker of the Nephite record, was appropriately chosen to serve as young Joseph Smith's tutor...Moroni's message to the young Prophet outlined not only the calling of Joseph Smith, but also the destiny of the Church and kingdom of God from the time of the Restoration until the Millenium" (Kent P. Jackson, "Moroni's Message to Joseph Smith," Ensign, August 1990, 13, 15).
+Brother Jackson has itemized the scriptures Moroni quoted in his article, according to the four accounts Joseph Smith dictated about his visit.

 THE THREE WITNESSES

 Today we are going to focus on the lives of the three witnesses of the Book of Mormon.
 Or were there actually four?
+Or five?
 Keep reading!

 MARTIN HARRIS AND THE BOOK OF LEHI

 "On June 15, 1828, soon after Martin left with the manuscript, Joseph and Emma's first child was born.
 They named him Alvin.
 He lived only a few hours.
-Emma was very sick, and Joseph, in his grief, hardly had time to think of the manuscript...When Emma regained her health, she urged Joseph to travel to Fayette to see what had happened to Martin and the manuscript."
-(Brian and Petrea Kelly, Latter-day History of the Church of Jesus Christ of Latter-day Saints, p.
-30)
+Emma was very sick, and Joseph, in his grief, hardly had time to think of the manuscript...When Emma regained her health, she urged Joseph to travel to Fayette to see what had happened to Martin and the manuscript" (Brian and Petrea Kelly, Latter-day History of the Church of Jesus Christ of Latter-day Saints, American Fork: Covenant Communications, 30).

 The strain on Joseph was enormous on his return to New York, but he was blessed by the kindness of a stranger, who deserves our recognition:

 "Joseph...thanked the gentleman for his kindness, and, leaving the stage, they proceeded together.
 When they reached our house it was nearly daylight.
 The stranger said he was under the necessity of leading Joseph the last four miles by the arm; for nature was too much exhausted to support him any longer..."
-(History of Joseph Smith, p.
-126-129, quoted in Latter-day History, p.
-31)
+(Kelly, 31).

-Joseph's parent fed Joseph and the stranger a little breakfast and sent for Mr. Harris.
-He always came immediately when called upon, living just next door, and they expected him to join the rest of them for breakfast.
+Joseph's parents fed Joseph and the stranger a little breakfast and sent for Mr. Harris.
+He always came immediately when called upon, living just next-door, and they expected him to join the rest of them for breakfast.
 At 8:00 they set the table, but he didn't come.
 At 9:00 he didn't come.
 10:00.
 11:00.
 Noon.

 Joseph took the long, lonely journey back to Emma the following day.